icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/converting-ice-into-slice.md

 This page shows how to convert each construct in your Ice/Slice file into the equivalent construct in the your new Slice file.
 This equivalent construct is naturally encoded the same way—otherwise, there would be no interop.

-All the .slice files used for interop with Ice must start with:
+All the .slice files used for interop with Ice must use the Slice1 compilation mode:

 ```slice
 mode = Slice1